-- How to achieve balance between sharing actionable intelligence pieces which must be rich in order to bee actionable vs. preventing exposure of sensitive information.
+- How to achieve a balance between sharing actionable intelligence pieces which must be rich to bee actionable vs. preventing exposure of sensitive information.

 - How to verify the potential impact of actionable intelligence before it is applied to other organizations.
 For example, if one collaborator broadcasts that google.com is a malicious URL then how can the other participants automatically identify it is not something to act upon?